jdecaron/c19coalition/_posts/2020-06-18-c19-coalition-partner-adaptive-energy-pivots-and-steps-up.md

 Among the first emails was one from the C19 Coalition, which gave Adaptive Energy the support and connections to various non-profits that it needed to make sure the PPE was made and ended up in the hands of those in need.

-> “Adaptive Energy has become a leader in the COVID-spurred resurgence of American manufacturing,” said Joe Wilson, co-founder of C19 Coalition."
+“Adaptive Energy has become a leader in the COVID-spurred resurgence of American manufacturing,” said Joe Wilson, co-founder of C19 Coalition.
 “Earlier this year, Adaptive pivoted operations to produce and ship critical PPE to frontline workers and essential employees.
 The C19 Coalition is proud to call them a partner.”

 Since it started in late March,[ Adaptive Energy](https://www.adaptiveenergyllc.com) has produced or distributed more than 11 million pieces of PPE.
 Its biggest customers are New York and California which purchased large volumes of isolation gowns to direct to hard-hit hospital systems.